hemelb-codes/hemelb/geometry-tool/README.md

 Test dependencies:
 - pytest
-- hemeTools (NB: this must be compiled with the same version of numpy as used above)
+- hlb (NB: this must be compiled with the same version of numpy as used above)

 ## Conda install